ahmed-tasaly/WallMe-Wallpaper/README.md

 - [x] add Wallhaven filter settings
 - [x] add favorite page
 - [x] add progress bar when downloading an image
+- [x] add landscape and portrait mode //currently only for wallhaven ;(
+- [x] add auto wallpaper changer with the user configuration //still work in progress
 - [ ] add Wallhaven user's posts page
-- [x] add landscape and portrait mode //currently only for wallhaven ;(
-- [x] add auto wallpaper changer with the user configuration
 - [ ] add the ability to add images from the device to the favorite page
 - [ ] add support for gif wallpapers
 - [ ] add support for video wallpapers